Xceptance/neodymium-showcase/README.md

 include and exclude lists in the `neodymium.config`.
 The setup and usage of those lists is demonstrated in the showcases in the package `showcase.neodymium.tests.urlvalidation`.

+## 18.

+It is possible to add custom values to differentiate between environments or profiles within your test runs, enhancing the granularity of your test environment information.
+A very basic example can be found in the showcase `showcase.neodymium.tests.customenvironmentdata.CustomEnvironmentDataTest`.

 ## License

 MIT